mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 ---
 title: Documenting my life
 summary: |
-  Ordinary moments don't have value right now, but they will have value over time.
+  Ordinary moments may not seem valuable now, but they will become more so over time.
   We might think that mundane things will stay the same forever, but they don't.
   I decided to document my life by journaling, printing pictures, and making vlogs.
 tags: ['life']